JAndrassy/UnoWiFiDevEdSerial1/README.md

 ## UNO WiFi with Espressif AT firmware

+This is now the best option for Uno WiFi Dev Ed.

 ### Prepare

-Download the AT firmware from [Espressif download page](http://espressif.com/en/support/download/at?keys=&field_type_tid%5B%5D=14) and unzip it.
+Download the AT firmware from [Espressif's repository]https://github.com/espressif/ESP8266_NONOS_SDK/releases) and unzip it.
 Replace the esp_init_data_default.bin with [this one](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki/files/esp_init_data_UnoWiFi.bin).
 It has the 40MHz crystal setting.

 1. Open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples tools subfolder.
 2. Uncomment the `#define FLASHING` line (remove the `//` at the beginning of the line)